 - Smooth or small gravel.
 This will keep the Betta from hurting itself on the bottom of the tank.

 Decorations for the Tank

 Beyond the necessities, certain decorations can make your tank a wonderful place for the Betta to live.
 Plants are a great addition, as are ornaments.
 (Be sure to choose ornaments that do not have potentially fin-snagging features.)
-Setting up plants and decorations is a way to give the Betta places to hide, look around and rest.
+Setting up plants and decorations, such as a Rock Mountain Cave, is a way to give the Betta places to hide, look around and rest.
 As a bonus, live plants make for cleaner water.

 Finally, timed LED lights can mimic a natural light cycle, helping the betta fish sleep, and making it easier for you to enjoy your fish!